Home » The Blog » WordPress » Where are WordPress Files “Stored”?

 Press Directory File Structure

 The plugin’s directory will have all your plugin files.
 Rarely will you need to modify files within, if at all.
+You may need to rename a specific plugin’s folder if you are troubleshooting a potential conflict.
+More on that here.

 The themes directory is where your theme files are located.
 The style.css file is the file most size owners will want to modify, as this file contains the global font sizes, colors, and spacing for your theme.
+However, accessing this file may not be necessary.

-Still want to modify the style.css file?
+Do you still want to modify the style.css file?

 The uploads directory will have all the graphics and files you have uploaded for your pages and posts.
 By default, uploads are organized by year/month.